Second Conditional: sentences, exercises, tests and examples

 Second Conditional Questions

-A question is built like a normal question with would; the subordinate part with if remains.
+The question is formed like a regular question with would, only the clause with if remains.

 Would + subject + V1 + if + Past Simple?